-Macroinvertebrates are excellent indicators of environmental quality and have been used to measure river and stream health for decades.
-Methods for sampling macroinvertebrates can vary widely, as does the taxonomic level to which they are identified.
-MBI has developed a one-day Intermediate Macroinvertebrate course aimed at volunteers and citizen scientists who might have a basic understanding of macroinvertebrates, and would like to expand their knowledge.
-The course is also appropriate for professionals and those who are seeking a Qualified Data Collector (QDC) Level 2 certification through the Ohio EPA.
+Macroinvertebrates are excellent indicators of water quality and have been used to measure the health of freshwater rivers, streams and wetlands.
+Methods for sampling macroinvertebrates can vary widely, depending on the type of stream.
+Samples are used to identify sensitve and tolerant organisms present.
+MBI has developed a one-day macroinvertebrate course aimed at volunteers and citizen scientists who might have a basic understanding of macroinvertebrates, and would like to expand their knowledge.
+The course is also appropriate for professionals and those who are seeking the optional Qualified Data Collector (QDC) Level 2 certification through the Ohio EPA.
 Those who are pursuing a L2 certification will have the option to take the Level 2 (Family Level) test either Friday evening or at the end of the course, and will then need to apply to the Ohio EPA for L2 certification.

 Many people are now feeling motivated to participate in citizen science and volunteer stream monitoring.
 These individuals can make a difference by performing regular biological assessments of our local streams – not only to generate baseline data, but also to detect any changes in the quality of these streams.
 Since biological indicators are one of the best ways to detect changes in water quality, people who are able to identify macroinvertebrates to the family level can play an important part in monitoring long-term surface water quality trends in a watershed.